 Trystan has worked with staff at prisons and homeless shelters, foster care volunteers and city employees, high school teachers and theatre companies.
 He can teach you how to successfully use gender-neutral pronouns, intervene in a moment of tension around trans identities, and handle a mistake with grace and ease.
 His trainings come in hour-long, 90-minute, and 3-hour sessions, and can be tailored to your organization's specific needs or pulled right out of the box for a more cost-effective partnership.

 Take a moment to submit your request for a quick response on how Trystan can serve your organization!

-Trans Justice 101: The Trans Revolution.
-An intro to common terms, definitions, oppressions, and resilience tactics taken by the trans community.
+Trans 101: Beyond the basics.
+An intro to common terms and definitions used within the trans community.
+This session includes Trystan’s three-step process for learning gender-neutral pronouns, and is tailored for each organization’s specific needs.
 Suitable for any nonprofit, religious organization, small business, major corporation, or government entity.

 Advanced Trans Justice: Transforming our Daily Lives.
 Dig deep into how you can integrate trans solidarity into your everyday life, infusing gender justice into everything you do.
 Suitable for organizations that have already gone through an education process around trans issues, such as a law firm specializing in trans cases, a nonprofit dedicated to social justice, or health professionals with past training.